 The Director of Graduate Studies advises everyone admitted into the history program when they first enroll.
 Although you will soon choose an Advisory Committee and major advisor, you should still direct all technical questions about department and university requirements and policies to the Director of Graduate Studies.
 For routine matters, such as forms, applications, deadlines, etc. you should get in touch with the Graduate Secretary, Karen Jackett, 901.678.1366, email@example.com.

 • Choose an Advisory Committee during your first or second semester in the program.
-The Advisory Committee is composed of a major professor with Full Graduate Faculty status representing the proposed major field and at least two other Graduate Faculty members representing the proposed minor fields.
-If at all possible the committee should have as a fourth member a second professor representing the major field.
+In most cases, the advisory committee will be composed of a professor with full graduate faculty rank from the major field who is designated as the advisor and two other faculty members (one from each minor field).
+At the advisor's discretion, the committee may include two professors from the major field.
 The committee will meet shortly after it is formed to assist you in finalizing your fields of study, determining the choice of courses, evaluating the suitability of credits you propose for transfer from other institutions (usually from your previous M.A. work) and judging the applicability of your earlier coursework to your Ph.D. fields.
 The committee must issue all its decisions in writing, giving copies to you and to the Director of Graduate Studies.
-Use the Ph.D. planning form for this purpose.
-You should begin to use this form right away to keep track of your progress.
-Without this form, properly filled out, the Director of Graduate Studies will not clear you for registration for your second year.

 • A written evaluation of your performance to date will be provided by your Advisory Committee at the end of your first and second year in the Ph.D. program (your committee may adjust this if you are part-time).
 This will state whether you are doing well, doing acceptably well, but with improvement needed, or not doing well and raising the question of whether you should continue in the program.
 In the last two cases the committee will provide an explanation, and you should meet with each of the members individually to discuss your options.